Advanced Capsule Networks via Context Awareness: Conclusions

 Although we demonstrate this approach in the context of ASL alphabet signs, the approach has broader applications to any video recognition tasks where each individual frame's information are crucial.

-In the future, we plan to redesign Capsule NC structure to perform on larger images.
-We also plan to build Vector CN and DL MobileNet V1 on mobile devices as the accuracy and speed allow these networks to run in realtime.
+In the future, we plan to redesign CNs' structure to perform on larger images.
+We also plan to build Vector CNs and DL MobileNet V1 on mobile devices as the accuracy and speed allow these networks to run in realtime.